 1. Many people who experience them feel embarrassed and ashamed, and keep their fears and phobias a secret.

 2. There are few observable signs of an anxiety disorder.
 A person experiencing high anxiety often believes everyone can see there’s “something wrong” with them, but it’s usually pretty hard to tell, because anxiety disorders are principally an internal reaction.

 Anxiety Disorders are solvable problems, and generally respond well to treatment.
-While in the past there were few effective treatment methods for anxiety disorders, today we have good treatments, based on exposure, acceptance, and cognitive behavioral methods, which offer recovery to many.
+Today we have good treatments, based on exposure, acceptance, and cognitive behavioral methods, which offer recovery to many.
 Unfortunately, only about a third of those who need anxiety help actually get such treatment.

 Treatment, or well-informed self-help work, is usually necessary because anxiety disorders don’t typically “go away” on their own, nor do people’s instinctive efforts to oppose them help people recover.
 In fact, it’s quite common for people to notice “the harder I try, the worse it gets”.